RCmags/ServoFlappingControl/README.md

-# Servo controller for ornithopter (robot bird) :bird:
+# Servo controller for an ornithopter :airplane: :bird:
 This arduino sketch is the servo controller for an RC ornithopter (Flapping MAV) powered and controlled by two servos.
 Each servo is connected to a wing and flapped independently.
 It also supports servos to control a tail.

 ## How it works